 Thesis research directed by a faculty mentor and advisory committee.
 Open only to candidates for the Ph.D. or M.S. degree.
-Credits: Variable Term: 1, 2, 3, 4, 5 Counts for 30 hr. requirement: N Director: Dr. Ignatia B. Van den Veyver
+Credits: Variable Term: 1, 2, 3, 4, 5 Counts for 30 hr. requirement: N Director: Dr. Cliona Rooney